blockfrost/blockfrost.dev/docs/support/cardano.md

 TL;DR: It's the safest option.

 `Fingerprint`, introduced in [CIP-14](https://cips.cardano.org/cips/cip14/), is a tradeoff between readability and security.
 Fingerprints are shorter hashes.
 By definition, hashes are not unique.
-Therefore, it is possible to create two different assets with the same hash (`fingerprint`).
 Although time-consuming and expensive (2^80 operations), it is not impossible for a malicious attacker to forge an asset with identical fingerprint to some other asset.
 It's only a matter of price and/or determination.
-At this moment, the risk of exploiting this property is substantially low, but may increase with the wider adoption of Cardano.

-Therefore, we do not encourage usage of fingerprints and only allow the whole policy+name as input.
+Therefore, we do not support usage of fingerprint as a parameter and only allow the concatenation of the policy ID and the asset name.

 :::caution
 For more information about security considerations, please see [CIP-14](https://cips.cardano.org/cips/cip14/).